 Par 70, 6595 Yards

-Its praises have been sung by many visitors including Tom Watson, who is an honorary member, said “This is the most fun I have ever had on a golf course”.
+Its praises have been sung by many visitors including Tom Watson, an honorary member, who said: “This is the most fun I have ever had on a golf course”.

 Royal Dornoch Struie Course

 Royal Dornoch’s second course the Strule, although shorter than its older neighbour, is a fine test of golf, requiring accurate shot making.

 As with most links, it is flat and easy to walk around but the narrow fairways make it an enjoyable test of golf.
 A fine course for both beginners and the more experienced alike.